 Surface water pumps 500mm and above need to have telemetry installed from 1 December 2020.
 All other metered surface water works (except pumps less than 200 mm) need to have telemetry installed by the regional roll-out date.

 Following a competitive procurement process, the department engaged eagle.io to develop a data acquisition service (DAS) to collect water data from water users with telemetry.

 Faulty metering equipment

 All water users must report faulty metering equipment within 24 hours to WaterNSW.
-A new offence applies for failing to report faulty metering equipment within 24 hours.
+An offence applies for failing to report faulty metering equipment within 24 hours.

 Duly qualified persons

-Duly qualified people, such as certified meter installers and certified practising hydrographers, play a key role in the new metering rules.
+Duly qualified persons, such as certified meter installers and certified practising hydrographers, play a key role in the metering rules.

-A duly qualified person will also be able to advise you on how to comply with the rules and what meter, data logger and telemetry device is right for you.
+A duly qualified person will be able to advise you on how to comply with the rules and what meter, data logger and telemetry device is right for you.